Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Causal inference for spatial point processes with GeoRDDs

 where our estimate of the CDF is given by

-We use this estimate of the CDF throughout this section, though kernel smoothing could be used to improve estimation of the CDF when $B$ is small.
-In Appendix \ref{app:A}, we show that the type I error of our procedure is given by
+We use this estimate of the CDF throughout this section, though kernel smoothing can be used to improve estimation of the CDF when $B$ is small.
+In Supplementary Materials Section 3, we show that the type I error of our procedure is given by

 This result implies that we can obtain type I error control at level $\alpha$ if